-With over 2000 miles of coastline, Vietnam has plenty of secluded coves with white sands and waters fit for snorkelling.
-For days spent sunbathing and evenings watching stunning sunsets, these are the best beaches in Vietnam:
+With more than 2000 miles of coastline, Vietnam brims with secluded coves, white sands and waters fit for snorkelling.
+For days spent basking on sun-baked strands and evenings taking in the sunset, these are the best beaches in Vietnam.

 Long Beach (Bai Trong), spanning the west coast of Phu Quoc Island, is a 20km stretch of largely deserted soft yellow sand and swaying coconut palms.
-Ideal for sunbathing, sunset watching and swimming, this beach is great for classic tropical beach views and is undoubtedly the best Phu Quoc has to offer.
+Ideal for sunbathing, sunset watching and swimming, this beach is great for classic tropical beach views.
+It's undoubtedly the best Phu Quoc has to offer.

 The largely undeveloped east coast of Phu Quoc is less frequented than, but just as beautiful as, the more popular west.
-A strong contender for the most beautiful beach on the island, Star Beach (Bai Sao) has dazzling white sands and mesmerizing, often calm waters.
+One of the most beautiful beaches on the island, Star Beach (Bai Sao) has dazzling white sands and mesmerizing, usually calm waters.
 A few beach restaurants line the pale blue waters, and in season there are kayaks for rent and half-day snorkelling trips by boat.

-Nha Trang, a delightful south coast city, is generally recognised as Vietnam’s premier beach destination.
-Six kilometres of sand joins the sea to the city, with rolling waves on one side and fringed on the other by cafes, restaurants, and some unusual modern sculptures.
-Watersports, day trips by boat and of course fresh pineapple are all readily available, but bear in mind the more choppy waters of November and December mean the beach loses much of its appeal.
+Nha Trang, a delightful south-coast city, is generally recognised as Vietnam’s premier beach destination.
+Six kilometres of sand joins the sea to the city; rolling waves are on one side, the others is fringed by cafes, restaurants and some unusual modern sculptures.
+Watersports, day trips by boat and, of course, fresh pineapple are all readily available – but bear in mind that the more choppy waters of November and December mean the beach loses much of its appeal.

-Just north of Nha Trang lies the secluded Hon Chong Beach – less refined than its central counterpart but worth the trip for the night-time views across the bay to the city centre.
+Just north of Nha Trang lies the secluded Hon Chong Beach.
+It's less refined than its central counterpart but worth the trip for the night-time views across the bay to the city centre.
 Cheap seafood restaurants abound at its far end.

 Doc Let beach, on the splendid Hon Khoi peninsula, is a pristine location for a day’s beach-bumming.
 White sands and casuarinas (evergreen trees) make for a delightful, uncrowded scene.
 Good accommodation options are available, and even more secluded beaches can be found nearby.